 Finder Preferences

 Method 2.
-Mounting External Hard Drive Using Disk Utility
+Mounting an External Hard Drive Using Disk Utility

-If your Seagate external hard drive is visible in the disk utility, you can take a relaxing breath as your hard drive has no serious problem.
-In general, cases, mounting the Seagate hard disk makes it accessible.
-Mostly, the operating system automatically mounts the hard drive when you plug in the USB.
-However, if your Seagate hard drive is unmounted, you can follow manual procedures to mount the hard drive.
-Follow the steps mentioned below:
+If your Seagate external hard drive is visible in the disk utility, you can breathe a sigh of relief, as it has no serious physical problems.
+In general cases, mounting the Seagate hard disk makes it accessible.
+Most of the time, the operating system automatically mounts the hard drive when you plug it in via USB.
+However, if your Seagate hard drive is unmounted due to an unsafe disconnection error, you can follow the manual procedures to mount it.
+Follow the steps mentioned below to force mount an external hard drive:

 Mount disk